Graphic with woman on computer

 As the frontline team, engaging with prospects, dealing with pipeline anxiety, and facing rejections all take a toll on their mental strength.
 It’s crucial to provide them with resources to increase their mental toughness as they wade through the pressures of the job.

-Though mental performance is commonly associated with sports and athletes, its core principle — mindset affects actions — applies to sales.
+Though mental performance is commonly associated with sports and athletes, its core principle, that mindset affects actions, applies to sales.

 Further affirming this, the survey showed that salespeople with the best mental health are 3X more likely to rate their sales performance as very good or excellent compared to those with the worst mental health.